exfriend/cloudfactory/README.md

 ```

 This gives you a possibility to easily write for example proxy
-rotating trait for your own descendant or `Request` class,
+rotating trait for your own descendant of `Request` class,

 ## Examples